Score-based calibration testing for multivariate forecast distributions: Introduction

 The choice of the dimensionality reduction function $g$ is crucial for the performance of the tests.
 We propose to use proper scoring rules as dimensionality reduction functions because they are designed to summarize the quality of a forecast distribution and are thus sensitive to all of its facets.
 The resulting score-based calibration tests are powerful, straightforward to implement, interpretable and applicable in high-dimensional settings as we demonstrate in simulation studies and two case studies from macroeconomics (considering Bayesian vector autoregressive models) and finance (considering quantile regression and nonparametric copula methods).
 Further, using the energy score as dimensionality reduction function, they are applicable in settings where the forecast distribution is not available in closed form, but is represented by a sample, for example obtained by Markov chain Monte Carlo (MCMC) methods.
+Our tests are also nicely interpretable as they essentially compare the uncertainty predicted by the forecasting model to the realized uncertainty and thus uncover over- or underconfident forecasts.
+This also allows us to introduce diagnostic plots, which may give further insights into forecast performance and directions of improvement.
+The plots naturally complement the tests, but may also serve as stand-alone graphical tools.
 Our recommended test implementation, summarized for convenience in the following table, depends on whether power or interpretability is of higher priority to the user, and on whether the forecast distribution is available in closed form.
-When used in conjunction with scoring rules as dimensionality reduction functions we call the PIT-based approach and the approach employing the $t$-test generalized Box transform (GBT) test and entropy test, respectively (for reasons detailed in Section \ref{sec:score-based_tests}):\\
+When used in conjunction with scoring rules as dimensionality reduction functions we call the PIT-based approach \emph{generalized Box transform (GBT) test} and the approach employing expected values \emph{entropy test} (for reasons detailed in Section \ref{sec:score-based_tests}):\\